rokubop/parrot_tester/README.md

 ## How it works

 A spy is attached to your existing `parrot_integration.py` file upon UI launch, and restored when the UI is closed.

-Your `parrot_integration.py` and `patterns.json` files are not modified in any way.
+No destructive edits are done to your `parrot_integration.py` or `patterns.json`.

 If you somehow get into an error state, a Talon restart will restore everything to normal.